grafana/k6-learn/Modules/k6 Load Test Options.md

 };
 ```

-You can set multiple options within this function, but make sure you end each one with a `,`.
+If you set multiple options, make sure you end each one with  `,`.

 ## VUs